 Ships are designed to carry hazardous materials and dangerous cargo safely.
 The industry is well-versed in the handling of such goods and has regulations in place to ensure the safety of the vessel, crew, cargo and environment.
 Cargo loss caused by incidents during transportation is continually dropping as maritime safety increases, and has dropped significantly in the past decade.
 Containers are designed to be sealed and locked during transportation for extra security.

-When compared to sea shipping, air and many other forms of transportation have much higher carbon footprints – a definite disadvantage for the environment.
+When compared to ocean freight shipping, air and many other forms of transportation have much higher carbon footprints – a definite disadvantage for the environment.
 Ships, on the other hand, provide the most carbon-efficient mode of transportation and produce fewer grams of exhaust gas emissions for each ton of cargo transported than any other shipment method.
-These already-low emissions continue to trend downward as technology advances, new ships come online and as liquefied natural gas (LNG)-powered options are utilized.
+Technology advances, new ships, and LNG-powered options are reducing ocean freight shipping emissions.